 The Knights of the Peak are an organization almost as old as Azkon itself.
 It’s history is not a kind one however, and is full of violence and destruction; much of it caused by them, and some directed at them.

 The Knights of the Peak are, well, the Knights of Azkon.
 Short and simple, you are not a Knight unless you have been through the process being knighted by the Knights of the Peak.
 Calling oneself a knight without earning, earns the ire of those that earned the title.
-That being said that process, is not one to take lightly, it’s said to be the ultimate test of mind, body, and soul.
+That being said, the process is not one to undertake lightly, it’s said to be the ultimate test of mind, body, and soul.

 The Knights took part in the War of the Lords and assisted Olmir Thorn in throwing off the yoke of the Hazon Dynasty.
 Due to this, they have had a close relationship with the Thorn family and have been hostile towards anyone from the Hazon lands.
 Their motto, liking to the times of Hazon control, is “Never again.”

 In the recent Second Dynasty War the Knights “afield” suffered a decisive defeat at the hands of the Hazon Empire.
-Many of their forces were killed (300 out of 800) and Sir Aldane was captured; he later escaped.
+Many of their forces were killed and Sir Aldane was captured; he later escaped.
 Peace was attained between the Knights and the Empire at the request of Jorrin Thorn, now King of Garresh.
 More recently, the Third Order reclaimed the grange of Goldgarc from Garresh.
 With the revelation of the Fourth Order, the subsequent purging of the Vastness and the start of the Qidar war, the Peaks like all the great house are experiencing difficult times.

-- Faith is based on a daily meeting at a grange where they practice arms
+- Community is based on a daily meeting in a grange where they practice arms and their dances

 - To utterly destroy any invading forces

-- House Dranir–The Knights distrust House Dranir and bar all members from working with Dranir
+- House Dranir–The Knights distrust House Dranir and are cautious in any non-financial dealings with them

-- Library of Arn–They have a grudging respect for the Library and have worked together before
+- Library of Arn–They have a grudging respect for the Library in general and cordial relationships with the sorcerers